attributeDomain should be required

 be required because it doesn't apply to nominal data.

-Updated by Peter McCartney over 20 years ago
+Updated by Peter McCartney about 21 years ago

 In hindsight, i wish we had thought to put all of these things (domain,